-When it’s cold outside there are few things are more uncomfortable than driving around with a malfunctioning car heater.
+When it’s cold outside there are few things that are more uncomfortable than driving around with a malfunctioning car heater.
 If yours is out of whack you’ve probably already noticed.
 Come get it fixed, you deserve to be comfortable.
 And remember, work performed at our repair shop is always 100% guaranteed.
 See what our customers have to say and book an appointment today: (518) 541-5000.

 What Causes a Heater to Blow Cold Air?

 It may sound funny, but your car's heater is actually controlled by the engine's COOLING system.
 Engines produce a ton of heat and coolant must flow through the system in order to prevent it from overheating.
-When coolant flows into the heater core (a ‘mini-radiator’ close to the passenger cabin), it transfers that heat into the cabin.
-This means that when coolant level is low, usually because of a leak somewhere in the cooling system, the vehicle heater will stop working.
+When the coolant flows into the heater core (a ‘mini-radiator’ close to the passenger cabin), it transfers that heat into the cabin.
+This means that when the coolant level is low, usually because of a leak somewhere in the cooling system, the vehicle heater will stop working.
 When this happens it is important to find the source of the leak and fix it.
 Otherwise, we risk serious engine damage.

 A Plugged Heater Core

 When the coolant is dirty, it can have an adverse effect on the heater core.
 A heater core that’s clogged with grit and grime is easier to replace than to fix.
-That said, before doing so we recommend to have your cooling system professionally flushed.
+That said, before doing so we recommend having your cooling system professionally flushed.
 That way you can be sure to avoid running into the same problem later.